Andy53/ERC.Xdbg/README.md

        Displays info about threads associated with the attached process.
 Can be passed a boolen to indicate if the output should be written to disk.
    --SEH           |
-       Displays a list of addresses for pop pop ret instructions.
-Can be passed a list of module paths to be ignored in the search.Additionally boolean values of true or false can be used to exclude modules from the search with certain characteristics.
-The values are optional however if you wish to exclude a later value all previous ones must be included.
-Order is ASLR, SAFESEH, REBASE, NXCOMPAT, OSDLL.
-Additionally bytes which are to be excluded from pointers can be added.
-       Example: ERC --SEH false false false false true.
-Search for POP, POP, RET instructions excluding only OS dll's
-       Example: ERC --SEH 0x00 0x0A Search for POP, POP, RET instructions in memory including all dll's excluding pointers that contain 0x00 or 0x0A
-       Example: ERC --SEH \x00 true true.
-Search for POP, POP, RET instructions excluding only dll's with ASLR and SafeSEH and pointers continain 0x00
+       Displays a list of addresses for pop pop ret instructions. in the search.
-       Example: ERC --SEH 000A0D Search for POP, POP, RET instructions in memory including all dll's excluding pointers containing 0x00, 0x0A and 0x0D
+       Example: ERC --SEH Search for POP, POP, RET instructions in memory.
    --EggHunters    |
        Prints a list of egghunters which can be used for various machine types.
 Can be passed 4 character string to be used as the egghunter search tag.
 Default tag is ERCD.